Rolling Stones turn back clock with hit-filled comeback

 The big question on every fan's lips is whether the five concerts lead to a world tour and even new material.
 The Stones sang their two new tracks "Doom and Gloom" and "One More Shot", which appeared on their latest greatest hits album "GRRR!".

-Richards has hinted that the five concerts ending at the Newark Prudential Centre in the United States on December 15 would not be the last.
+Richards has hinted that the five concerts ending at the Newark Prudential Center in the United States on December 15 would not be the last.

 "Once the juggernaut starts rolling, it ain't gonna stop," he told Rolling Stone magazine.
 "So without sort of saying definitely yes - yeah.
 We ain't doing all this for four gigs!"